lucasabdalah/Presentations/Seminar-UFC-ILMENAU-2022/latex/README.md

         * Non fixed structure mixing the classical approach.
         * Penalization term and function g limiting the structure and number of blocks.
         * Estimation of the model parameters (R,Lr).
+        * Solutions where $\textbf{A}$, $\textbf{B}$ and $\textbf{C}$ have null columns will be induced allowing one to select the relevant low-rank blocks.
+        * This method is called group lasso and is a generalization of the the lasso estimator principle Yuan\_GLASSO\_2006.
+        * BCD consists in partitioning the set of optimization variables and sequentially solving convex subproblems in each subset of variables, fixing the others.

 ## AF Complexity Index (10/17)
     1) More poles, more complex it can be considered.